VirusTotal/vt-use-cases/API v2-v3 Migration Guide.md

 ## Submitting samples, getting file reports, and rescanning files <a name="set1"></a>

-VirusTotal’s most popular use cases are scanning files and getting file reports.
-Additionally, rescanning files provides information updated over time, which makes it very valuable and places it in the top ranking of must-know.
+File scanning and report generation functionalities are among VirusTotal’s most popular use cases.
+Additionally, rescanning files provides information updated over time, which makes it very valuable and places it in the top ranking of must-know resources for threat analysis.

 ### Submit file (smaller than 32MB) <a name="set1.1"></a>

-As for v2, for v3 there are 2 ways of submitting files to VirusTotal, mainly based on file size.
-When a file is uploaded, it is automatically analyzed without the user asking for it.
+Similar to v2, there are 2 ways of submitting files to VirusTotal in v3, which are based on file size.
+When a file is uploaded, it is automatically analyzed without any user action required.
 The following code snippet shows how to submit files smaller than 32 MB.
-The file path is required and as a result the status of the request is printed out.
-To check file analysis result, file’s report must be requested.
+The file path is specified and the status of the request is printed out.
+To check the file analysis result, the file’s report must be requested.

 ```python
 import os